 Avoid the line!Print your ticketsat home.

-The Zoo’s Rodrigues fruit bats live in a colony of 37 animals— eleven males, fourteen females, and twelve unsexed juveniles.
+The Zoo’s Rodrigues fruit bats live in a colony of 38 animals— twelve males, thirteen females, and thirteen unsexed juveniles.
 Because the bats are all very similar in appearance, each wears a colored band attached to a part of the wing called the “thumb.”
 This color-coding allows keepers to tell individuals apart.

 In 2013, two members of Philadelphia Zoo's conservation team traveled to Rodrigues, the principle island of the Republic of Mauritius, to accompany the bats on their long journey to the United States.
 They kept a blog to highlight their adventures overseas!